The Country of the Pointed Firs: Publication and response

 The Country of the Pointed Firs was serialized in the January, March, July, and September 1896 issues of The Atlantic Monthly.
-Sarah Orne Jewett subsequently expanded and revised the text and added titles for the chapters.
-The novel was then published in book form in Boston and New York by Houghton, Mifflin and Company in November 1896.
+Sarah Orne Jewett subsequently added two new chapters, "Along Shore" and "The Backward View", to an 1896 collected edition published by Houghton, Mifflin and Company.
+In 1910, Macy R. Jewett, Sarah's sister, authorized a 1910 edition, again published by Houghton, Mifflin and Company, that added three of Sarah's other short stories ("A Dunnet Shepherdess", "William's Wedding", and "The Queen's Twin"), initially published separately, as additional chapters.
+Writer Willa Cather continued to keep these stories in her 1925 Mayflower edition, though she changed the order of the chapters.
+Cather's version remained the definitive version of the novel throughout the twentieth century, but scholars such as Marco A. Portales and Deborah Carlin have argued that Jewett never intended to include these additional stories in her original text.
+More recent versions of the text have omitted the three additional chapters.

 Henry James described it as her "beautiful little quantum of achievement."
 Ursula K. Le Guin praises its "quietly powerful rhythms."
 Because it is loosely structured, many critics view the book not as a novel, but a series of sketches; however, its structure is unified through both setting and theme.
 The novel can be read as a study of the effects of isolation and hardship experienced by the inhabitants of the decaying fishing villages along the Maine coast.

 Jewett, who wrote the book when she was 47, was largely responsible for popularizing the regionalism genre with her sketches of the fictional Maine fishing village of Dunnet Landing.
 Like Jewett, the narrator is a woman, a writer, unattached, genteel in demeanor, intermittently feisty and zealously protective of her time to write.
 The narrator removes herself from her landlady's company and writes in an empty schoolhouse, but she also continues to spend a great deal of time with Mrs. Todd, befriending her hostess and her hostess's family and friends.